TAP: The Attention Patch for Cross-Modal Knowledge Transfer from Unlabeled Modality: Estimating the Missing Information

 which implies that the bandwidth parameter $h_n$ decays slower than $n^{-1/d}$ and converges to $0$.
-The standard kernel function $k(\cdot)$ is a bounded, symmetric probability density function with a zero first moment and a finite second moment.
+The standard shift-invariant kernel function $k(\cdot)$ is a bounded, symmetric probability density function with a zero first moment and a finite second moment.
 That is, the following properties hold

-where $\mu_2(k)$ and $R(k)$ are constants decided by the choice of kernel $k$. \end{assumption}
+where $\mu_2(k)< \infty$ and $R(k)< \infty$ are constants decided by the choice of kernel $k$. \end{assumption}

 It is easy to verify that several popular shift-invariant kernels $k(\xb-\yb)$ (e.g., Gaussian kernel) satisfy the above assumption with proper normalization.
-We will later use the Gaussian kernel in our simulations.

-\begin{assumption} The underlying true function $f: \Xc \rightarrow \Zc$ and the true density function $p(\xb)$ satisfy the followings: \begin{itemize} \item The true density function $p(\xb)$ is differentiable and the $\ell_2$-norm of its gradient is bounded. \item We have for the true function that
+We also put mild assumptions on the density functions and true mapping.